-Our displacement holdings provide pure-play quality exposure to heating industries (Nibe Industrier, Trane Technologies), energy efficient electrical equipment and services (Hubbell) and energy efficiency projects (Ameresco), and the group as whole will benefit from the increasing industry focus on energy efficiency that is expected to be a very long-term trend.
+Our displacement holdings provide pure play quality exposure to heating industries (Nibe Industrier), energy efficient electrical equipment and services (Hubbell) and energy efficiency projects (Ameresco), and the group as whole will benefit from the increasing industry focus on energy efficiency that is expected to be a very long-term trend.

-In terms of the supply of sustainable energy, we hold a 17% weight to companies involved in the generation of sustainable energy and 33% weight to those exposed to the installation of or equipment used in the process of sustainable energy generation.
+In terms of the supply of sustainable energy, we hold an 18% weight to companies involved in the generation of sustainable energy and 33% weight to those exposed to the installation of or equipment used in the process of sustainable energy generation.

 China Suntien and China Longyuan are our two pure play Chinese wind power producers and they represent around a third of our generation exposure.
-The remaining exposure comes in the form of geothermal (Ormat), US residential solar (Sunnova) and then broad-based wind/solar renewable energy generation through NextEra Energy (the largest producer of renewable energy in the world).
+The remaining exposure comes in the form of biomass (Albioma), geothermal (Ormat) and then broad-based wind/solar renewable energy generation through TransAlta Renewables. and NextEra Energy (the largest producer of renewable energy in the world).
 Iberdrola is our one utility.

 We hold exposure to the solar and wind equipment and manufacturing value chains.
 Xinyi Solar is the world's largest supplier of the glass used in solar cell modules and both EnPhase and SolarEdge manufacture the inverters required to convert DC solar power into consumable AC electricity.
 Canadian Solar and First Solar give integrated exposure to the solar cell and module manufacturing process.
-Vestas is a well placed provider of wind turbines in the world providing broad exposure to the strong growth that we expect in the onshore and offshore wind markets, while TPI Composites offers niche exposure to the high-skilled business of manufacturing wind turbine blades.
+Vestas and Siemens Gamesa are both well placed providers of wind turbines in the world providing broad exposure to the strong growth that we expect in the onshore and offshore wind markets, while TPI Composites offers niche exposure to the high-skilled business of manufacturing wind turbine blades.

-Our remaining exposure to Installation (Itron, Eaton, Legrand and Schneider Electric) gives exposure to companies that provide equipment and services to improve the efficiency and metering of electricity transmission and consumption.
+Our remaining exposure to Installation (Itron, Eaton and Schneider Electric) gives exposure to companies that provide equipment and services to improve the efficiency and metering of electricity transmission and consumption.